Short Bhutan Tour Package - 7 Days

 Here are different Short Nepal and Bhutan Tour itineraries which you can choose:

-Short Bhutan Tour - 3 Days
+Short Bhutan Tour Package from Nepal - 3 Days

 Day 1: Fly from Kathmandu to Paro and transfer to Thimphu.